duncan-r/SHIP/docs/source/overview.rst

 If your model contains logic you may want to be able to interogate the contents using this logic.
-TuflowModel objects contain a variable 'user_variables' which is a UserVariables object.
+TuflowModel objects contain a variable 'user_variables' which is a UserVariables class.
 This object stores both scenario and event values and any user defined variables (TuflowUserVariable - see above).
 If you call the following method in the UserVariable class you will get the same dict discussed above::

-   se_vals = tuflow.user_variables.scenarioEventValuesToDict()
+   se_vals = tuflow.user_variables.seValsToDict()

 Almost all of the ControlFile class methods accept this dict as an argument.
 When given it will only return the TuflowPart/filepaths/whatever that are